Apollo 11: Moon rocks

 The main repository for the Apollo Moon rocks is the Lunar Sample Laboratory Facility at the Lyndon B. Johnson Space Center in Houston, Texas.
 For safekeeping, there is also a smaller collection stored at White Sands Test Facility near Las Cruces, New Mexico.
 Most of the rocks are stored in nitrogen to keep them free of moisture.
 They are handled only indirectly, using special tools.
 Over 100 research laboratories worldwide conduct studies of the samples; approximately 500 samples are prepared and sent to investigators every year.

 In November 1969, Nixon asked NASA to make up about 250 presentation Apollo 11 lunar sample displays for 135 nations, the fifty states of the United States and its possessions, and the United Nations.
-Each display included Moon dust from Apollo 11 and flags, including the one of the Soviet Union, taken along by Apollo 11.
-The rice-sized particles were four small pieces of Moon soil weighing about 50 mg and were enveloped in a clear acrylic button about as big as a United States half dollar coin.
+Each display included Moon dust from Apollo 11 and flags, including one of the Soviet Union, taken along by Apollo 11.
+The rice-sized particles were four small pieces of Moon soil weighing about 50 mg and were enveloped in a clear acrylic button about as big as a United States half-dollar coin.
 This acrylic button magnified the grains of lunar dust.
 Nixon gave the Apollo 11 lunar sample displays as goodwill gifts in 1970.